Gelfand-Fuchs cohomology in algebraic geometry and factorization algebras: Introduction

 .2cm

 This theory provides, first of all, a simple treatment of the $C^\infty$-case.
 That is, the correspondence

 (Chevalley-Eilenberg complex of continuous cochains) is a locally constant factorization algebra $\Ac$ on $M$.
-As $\Ac$ is natural in $M$, it is, by Lurie's theorem \cite{lurie-ha} \cite{ginot} \S 6.3, determined by an $\eb_n$-algebra $A_n$ with a homotopy action of $GL_n(\RR)$, so that $H^\bullet_\Lie(\Vect(M)$ is identified with $\int_M(A_n)$, the factorization homology of $M$ with coefficients in $A_n$.
-The Gelfand-Fuchs computation of $H^\bullet_\Lie(W_n)$ identifies $A_n$ with $C^\bullet(Y_n)$, the cochain algebra of $Y_n$, and the identification with the cohomology of the space of sections follows from {\em non-abelian Poincar\'e duality}, see \cite{lurie-ha} \S 5.5.6, \cite{GL} \cite{ginot} and Proposition \ref{prop:NAPD-1} and Theorem \ref{thm:NAPD} below.
+As $\Ac$ is natural in $M$, it is, by Lurie's theorem \cite{lurie-ha} \cite{ginot} \S 6.3, determined by an algebra $A_n$ over the little disk operad $E_n$ with a homotopy action of $GL_n(\RR)$, so that $H^\bullet_\Lie(\Vect(M))$ is identified with $\int_M(A_n)$, the factorization homology of $M$ with coefficients in $A_n$.
+The Gelfand-Fuchs computation of $H^\bullet_\Lie(W_n)$ identifies $A_n$ with $C^\bullet(Y_n)$, the cochain algebra of $Y_n$, and the identification with the cohomology of the space of sections follows from {\em non-abelian Poincar\'e duality}, see \cite{lurie-ha} \S 5.5.6, \cite{GL} \cite{ginot} and \autoref{prop:NAPD-1} and \autoref{thm:NAPD} below.

 .2cm